dpprdgls/Project-Portfolio/README.md

 ## Description

-This project was built to help future employers view my projects and showcase the quaility of my work.
+This project was built to help future employers and collaborators view my projects and showcase the quaility of my work.
+It will be periodically updated to reflect the ongoing changes and progress through the various projects I am continuing to work on.

 ## Usage